alexisjtoledo/nsd-buttoncomponent/README.md

 -   Use the adequate size according to the viewport you're targeting or the size of your master component to make it reachable.

--   The submit button can be triggered using the keyboard using the <kbd>S</kbd> key when it's not selected.
-Inform the possibility of using this shortcut on your form and be aware of that when binding other keys to different behaviours.

 -   Make sure the submit button is the last element on your tabulation order.